-- Place in the base of an Instant Pot and stir in the sugar and water.
+- Combine - Rinse the cranberries and pick out any bad ones.
+Place in the base of an Instant Pot and stir in the sugar and water.

-- Put the lid on the Instant Pot, set it to 'sealing', then select manual (or pressure cook) for 5 minutes (high pressure).
+- Pressure cook - Put the lid on the Instant Pot, set it to 'sealing', then select manual (or pressure cook) for 5 minutes (high pressure).

-- When timer beeps, let the Instant Pot sit for 10 minutes to naturally release.
+- Release pressure - When timer beeps, let the Instant Pot sit for 10 minutes to naturally release.
 After 10 minutes, release the remaining pressure and (wearing oven mitts) remove the insert from the base to cool completely.